irrustible/async-backplane/README.md

 ### Differences from Erlang/OTP

-While I am very heavily inspired by Erlang and the OTP principles, there's a bit of an impedance mismatch between the two, in particular when it comes to ownership versus garbage collection. backplane is thus an adaptation of the principles that "feels right" for rust.
+While I am very heavily inspired by Erlang and the OTP principles, there's a bit of an impedance mismatch Rust and Erlang, in particular when it comes to ownership versus garbage collection. backplane is thus an adaptation of the principles that "feels right" for Rust.

 Where it's ended up after a few months of R+D is as a lower level tool that tries not to be too pushy and opinionated and is extremely small.